-Jokes aside, I really enjoy camping; having proper gear and a good packing list counts for a lot though; and preparation is key.
+Jokes aside, I really enjoy camping; having the proper gear and a good packing list counts for a lot though, and preparation is key.
 I had a lot of fun getting ready, checking our equipment and planning for meals and created this useful camping checklist you can download from our Printable Library.

 Planning a Camping Trip